vantage6/vantage6-workshop/episodes/algorithm_development.md

 v6 dev create-demo-network
 ```

-TODO test on linux/mac?
-TODO it would be very convenient to add algorithm store and UI to this network

 This command creates a vantage6 server configuration, and then registers a
 collaboration with 3 organizations in it.
 It registers a node for each organization and
 finally, it creates the vantage6 node configuration for each node with the correct API